 The Bank hereby disclaims all the liability and shall not be responsible to ensure or ascertain the progress of construction and mere demand for payment would be sufficient for the Bank to affect the disbursement.

-Without prejudice to above and notwithstanding anything to the contrary contained herein the Bank at its sole discretion shall have the right to refuse to disburse the Facility until:
+Without prejudice to above and notwithstanding anything to the contrary contained herein, the Bank at its sole discretion shall have the right to refuse to disburse the Facility until:

 The Allottee/Borrower(s) has paid his own contribution in full to the Owner/Developer i.e. the cost of dwelling unit (including escalation, if any) less the loan.
 If any of such amount continue to remain unpaid by the Allotee/Borrower(s) after the disbursement of the Facility by the Bank, the Bank shall be entitled, as agent/attorney of the Allotee/Borrower(s), to cancel or rescind the Allotee/Borrower(s)’ order/booking for the Flat with the Owner/Developer and to collect the refund of the booking price and other amounts which may have been paid to such persons (after any deductions that may be made by the aforesaid persons) and adjust the same against any monies that may be due or payable by the Allotee/Borrower(s) to the Bank.
 The Allotee/Borrower(s) hereby authorize(s) the Bank for such purpose.
-The obligations of the Allotee/Borrower(s) under the this Agrement and the facility agreement shall continue irrespective of any disputes between the Owner/Developer.
+The obligations of the Allotee/Borrower(s) under the this Agreement and the facility agreement shall continue irrespective of any disputes between the Owner/Developer.

 Progress and need of construction justifies (bank being the sole judge thereof) the disbursement requested.